-This water heater is designed for the purpose of heating potable water.
+This water heater is designed for the purpose of heating potable water by simultaneously reducing building chilling load.
 Its use in an application other than this may shorten its life.

 MODEL TYPE

 Congratulations for choosing a Rheem[®] commercial water to water (W2W) heat pump water heater.
 The Rheem W2W heat pump water heater is designed for outdoor or indoor installation.